-Meeting Date: March 20-21, 2018
+Meeting Date: July 31-August 1, 2018

-- In determining the timing and size of future adjustments to the target range for the federal funds rate, the Committee will assess realized and expected economic conditions relative to its objectives of maximum employment and 2 percent inflation.
-This assessment will take into account a wide range of information, including measures of labor market conditions, indicators of inflation pressures and inflation expectations, and readings on financial and international developments.
+- In determining the timing and size of future adjustments to the target range for the federal funds rate, the Committee will assess realized and expected economic conditions relative to its maximum employment objective and its symmetric two percent inflation objective.

 No dissenting vote at this meeting.

-Next Meeting: May 1-2, 2018
+Next Meeting: September 25-26, 2018